Cultural Arts Commission Background

 • Focus on Richardson

-• Alignment with the Cultural Arts Master Plan
+• Specific efforts to further the Cultural Arts Master Plan

 The Cultural Arts Commission will complete a preliminary review of all applications received to determine which organizations will move forward and be scheduled for an interview.